bertramdev/sass-grails-asset-pipeline/README.md

 </head>
 ```

+**Note**: This plugin utilizes an internal copy of jruby 1.7.11 .
+If you have an external JRUBY_HOME in your ENV it may cause conflicts with this application.

 External Configuration
 ----------------------
 By default the `sass-asset-pipeline` will follow behavior from compass and look for a config.rb within the same folder as your required SASS file.
 This is not required, however, and is entirely optional.
 As a helper , we automatically add a global ruby variable referencing the plugin paths for all installed plugins of your application.
 This can be accessed in your config.rb if needed like so...